Towards an Explainable Comparison and Alignment of Feature Embeddings: Introduction

 \section{Introduction}

-Several mainstream frameworks in computer vision and natural language processing rely on embedding models to map raw image and text inputs into spaces with semantically meaningful features \cite{clip,liu2023llava,Alayrac2022FlamingoAV,li2023blip2}.
+Several mainstream frameworks in computer vision and natural language processing rely on embedding models to map raw image and text inputs into spaces with semantically meaningful features \cite{clip,liu2023llava,Alayrac2022FlamingoAV,li2023blip2,dinov2}.
 The application of pre-trained embeddings has enabled scalable solutions for many downstream tasks, particularly in scenarios where the available sample size and compute resources are significantly limited.
 In such cases, the embedded data can be used to train simple models, such as linear or k-nearest neighbors (KNN) classifiers, to achieve satisfactory results.
-Additionally, features extracted by standard embedding models are widely employed for the automated evaluation of generative models \cite{heusel2017gans,kynkanniemi2023the,stein2023exposing}, providing accurate rankings of generative modeling architectures without requiring time-intensive human assessments.
+Additionally, features extracted by standard embedding models are widely employed for the automated evaluation of generative models \cite{heusel2017gans,hessel2021clipscore,stein2023exposing,ospanov2025scendi}, providing accurate rankings of generative modeling architectures without requiring time-intensive human assessments.

 While recent advancements in the machine learning community have introduced various embedding models that achieve remarkable results on standard image, text, and video domains, comparisons of these embeddings have primarily focused on evaluating their performance in standard downstream tasks, such as classification accuracy on benchmark datasets (e.g. ImageNet).
-However, such comparisons often lack interpretability and do not reveal how differently the embeddings behave in recognizing various sample types \cite{Boggust2022_embed_comparitor}.
+However, such comparisons often lack interpretability and do not reveal how differently the embeddings behave in recognizing various sample types.
 A more fine-grained comparison is necessary to disclose explainable differences between embedding models, particularly in identifying which samples are clustered differently according to the models.
-Understanding these differences can aid in interpreting and debugging embeddings and can also be leveraged to align multiple embeddings \cite{simhi2023interpreting, dar2023analyzing}.
-Furthermore, interpreting the discrepancies between embeddings can be utilized to select representation models for downstream applications such as generative model evaluation \cite{stein2023exposing, kynkanniemi2023the}.
+Understanding these differences can aid in interpreting and debugging embeddings and can also be leveraged to align multiple embeddings.
+Furthermore, interpreting the discrepancies of embeddings can be used to select representation models for downstream tasks.